MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 - Upgrading or replacing hardware is costly and takes time, therefore devices that are connected to the IoT Solution should be sized for the required capacity and functionality in advance.

 - Use gateways as units of scale.
-For example, if your solution adds OPC UA servers over time, additional edge gateways can be used to ingest data from these additional servers.
+For example, if your solution adds OPC UA servers over time, other edge gateways can be used to ingest data from these other servers.

-- When scaling the Device and gateway layer conduct a scale assessment for all upstream layers including edge gateways, cloud gateways, as well as upstream cloud services.
+- When scaling the Device and gateway layer conduct a scale assessment for all upstream layers including edge gateways, cloud gateways, and upstream cloud services.

 - Use multiple cloud gateways as scale units for the IoT Solution, see [Tutorial: Provision devices across load-balanced IoT hubs](/azure/iot-dps/tutorial-provision-multiple-hubs).
 Use DPS to distribute devices over multiple IoT Hub instances.